-Under Akbar, Mughal India developed a strong and stable economy, which tripled in size and wealth, leading to commercial expansion and greater culture.
-Akbar's patronage of an Indo-Persian courts at Delhi.
-Agra. and Fatehpur Sikri attracted holy men of many faiths, poets, architects, and artisans, and become known as centres of the arts, letters, and learning.
-Timurid and Perso-Islamic culture began to merge and blend with elements into a distinct style of Mughal indigenous Indian arts. including painting and architecture.
-Disillusioned with orthodox Islam and perhaps hoping to bring about religious unity within his empire, Akbar promulgated Din-i Ilahi, a syncretic creed derived mainly from Islam and Hinduism as well of Zoroastrianism and as elements Christianity.
+Under Akbar, Mughal India developed a strong and stable economy, which tripled in size and wealth, leading to commercial expansion and greater patronage of an Indo-Persian culture.
+Akbar's courts and Fatehpur Sikri attracted holy men of many faiths, poets, architects, and become known as centres of the arts, and and learning.
+Timurid and Perso-Islamic culture began to merge and blend with indigenous Indian elements into a distinct style of Mughal including painting and architecture.
+Disillusioned with orthodox Islam and perhaps hoping to bring about religious unity within his empire, Akbar a syncretic promulgated Din-i Ilahi. creed derived mainly from Islam and Hinduism as well as elements of Zoroastrianism and Christianity.
 Akbar was succeeded as emperor by his son, Prince Salim, later known as Jahangir.